AHousey/AHousey.github.io/README.md

 # Current Park Pages Fully Deployed

-Due to the time I spent learning and understanding how to use the NPS API and JSON, I unfortunaly was not able to fully deploy all the park pages to their full status which included : displaying alerts, articles, events, news releases, and vistor center information from a selected park.
+Due to the time I spent learning and understanding how to use the NPS API and JSON, I unfortunately was not able to fully deploy all the park pages to their full status which included : displaying alerts, articles, events, news releases, and visitor center information from a selected park.

 This section is a steady updating list of states that have all their park pages fully deployed and uploaded (which are denoted by the check next to the state name):